-P- DENT1013 General and Oral Microbiology and P- DENT1016 Dental Hygiene Process and P- DENT1019 Oral Histology and Embryology and C- DENT2017 Introduction to Dental Hygiene Clinical Practice
+P- DENT1013 General and Oral Microbiology and P- DENT1016 Dental Hygiene Process of Care and P- DENT1019 Oral Histology and Embryology and C- DENT2019 Introduction to Clinical Dental Hygiene

 DENT1044 Pre-Clinical Dental Hygiene 98.0 Hours

 This is an introductory course integrating the theory and practice of specific dental hygiene skills; in particular assessment skills, positioning and infection control.
 Students will apply these concepts during preclinical and dental materials lab sessions.
 In addition, students will develop an awareness of WHMIS and equipment maintenance and the importance of protecting the environment by responsible use of consumables and safe disposal of waste products.